unbit/uwsgi-docs/GridFS.rst

 MIME types and filenames
 ************************

 By default the MIME type of the file is derived from the filename stored in GridFS.
-This filename might not map to the effectively requested URI or you may not want to set a ``content_type`` for your response (or want to allow some other system to set it).
+This filename might not map to the effectively requested URI or you may not want to set a ``content_type`` for your response.
+Or you may want to allow some other system to set it.
 If you want to disable MIME type generation just add ``no_mime=1`` to the mount options.

 .. code-block:: ini